ariel-simnegar/kleene/README.md

 kleene.js supports several regular expression operations:
 1. `re.toString()` returns a string `s` such that `RegularExpression.fromString(s)` produces an equivalent regular expression.
 2. `re.toLambdaNFA()`, `re.toNFA()`, and `re.toDFA()` return the respective FSAs which decide the language denoted by the regular expression.
 3. `re.decide(s)` returns a boolean indicating whether or not `s` is in the regular expression's language.
-Since this method works by building a DFA that decides the regular expression's language and processing `s` through the DFA, it is often faster to cache `re.toDFA()` and call that DFA's `decide(s)` method instead.
+Since this method works by building and caching a DFA that decides the regular expression's language and processing `s` through the DFA, the method will take exponential time on the first call and linear time on later calls.

 In kleene.js, the mathematical model for an FSA consists of an input alphabet *Σ*, a finite set *S* of states, an initial state *ι* in *S*, a set of final states *F* where *F* is a subset of *S*, and a set of transitions *(p, c, q)* where *p* and *q* are in *S* and *c* is a string in *Σ\** (MFCS 14.1). kleene.js includes three variants of FSAs: *λ*-NFAs, NFAs, and DFAs.